Enhancing Graph Collaborative Filtering with FourierKAN Feature Transformation: Introduction

 \section{Introduction}

-Recommender system has been widely used to alleviate information overload on the web \cite{xu2024mentor}.
-The aim of recommender system is to predict whether a user will interact with an unobserved item.
-To this end, collaborative filtering (CF) addresses it by learning user preferences from similar users.
-Many works \cite{he2020lightgcn,wang2019neural,jiang2023adaptive} harnessing graph-based recommendation to capture latent user preferences from user-item interactions have gained notable successes.
-The main reason is that the interactive data between users and items are naturally graph-structured.
-For example, NGCF \cite{wang2019neural} utilizes whole standard GCN in recommender systems, which retains the feature transformation and nonlinear operation.
-However, LightGCN \cite{he2020lightgcn} states that both feature transformation and nonlinear operation are unnecessary for feature extraction in recommendation field and further proposes a light GCN.
-Most of the subsequent graph-based models \cite{zhou2023layer,wei2019mmgcn,yu2023xsimgcl} are based on LightGCN for further exploration.
+Recommender systems are widely used to alleviate information overload on the Web \cite{chen2020revisiting,he2017neural,chen2025don,chen2025squeeze,xu2025survey,xu2025mdvt}, aiming to recommend suitable items for users based on their historical behavior.
+Collaborative filtering (CF) addresses this by learning user preferences from similar users.
+Recently, graph-based CF (GCF) models \cite{he2020lightgcn,wang2019neural,jiang2023adaptive,xu2025mentor,xu2025best,xu2025cohesion,xu2024improving} have achieved notable success, as user-item interactions are naturally graph-structured.
+For example, NGCF \cite{wang2019neural} adopts whole standard GCN in recommender systems, which retains the feature transformation and nonlinear operation.
+However, LightGCN \cite{he2020lightgcn} states that both feature transformation and nonlinear operation are unnecessary in the recommendation field and further proposes a lightweight GCN.
+Consequently, most subsequent GCF models \cite{chen2020revisiting,cailightgcl,xu2024aligngroup} adopt LightGCN as the backbone for further exploration.

 However, there are many unfair analyses of NGCF in LightGCN: a) There are two different feature transformations in NGCF, but LightGCN removed them without performing separate fine-grained ablation experiments. b) LightGCN also removed the interaction information representation part of NGCF without giving reasons.
 Therefore, we question: \textbf{`Is feature transformation during message passing in GCN really unnecessary in recommendation?'}